akaczano/BurroughsPrototype/docs/tutorial/gui.md

 To get some test data to work with, navigate to the producers tab and click the 'start' button under the 'transactions_producer' entry.
 You should see an entry titled 'transactions' pop up in the topics list.
 Feel free to click on it to view the schema.

 #### A Few More Words on Producers
-Producers can be configured to limit the quantity data produced and the rate at which it is produced.
+Producers can be configured to limit the quantity of data produced and the rate at which it is transmitted.
 Setting a positive value for limit will stop the producer once that many records have been produced.
 The delay field is the length of a sleep period (in ms) to be inserted between every produced record.
 You can also pause and resume your producers to simulate a large delay.

 ### Running a query
 To run a query, you need to do the following